kjappelbaum/compmat_resources/docs/coding.rst

 ``````````````````
 The easiest way to start a (python) project is to use a `cookiecutter <https://github.com/audreyr/cookiecutter>`_
 that creates the basic project structure and also some configuration files for you.
-A nice none in the field of molecular simulations is the
+A nice one in the field of molecular simulations is the
 `cookiecutter for computational molecular sciences python packages <https://github.com/MolSSI/cookiecutter-cms>`_

 CI/CD